Topzle Topzle

 2399

 Status of claim → Ancient Rome and Ancient Carthage never signed a peace treaty after the Romans seized and completely destroyed the city of Carthage in 146 BC and enslaved its entire surviving population, leaving no entity with which to make peace.
-In 1985 the mayors of modern Rome and Carthage municipality signed a peace treaty and accompanying pact of friendship.
+A new city Roman Carthage was founded as a colony of Rome.
+In 1985 the mayors of modern Rome and Carthage municipality

 The mayors of modern-day Athens and Sparta signed a symbolic agreement to end the war in 1996.
 By then, the two cities had been part of modern-day Greece for over a century.